 Find yourself a good oil painting teacher

 It is best to find yourself a good teacher.
 Try to search for oil painting classes in your area.
 There might possibly be a workshop happening by a painter who is traveling through your area.
-If you cannot find a good oil painting class or are not in a place currently to afford one then searching online is the next best option.
+If you cannot find a good oil painting class in your physical location, structured online courses proven to help you grow are a great option.

-If online is your only option I highly recommend studying the works of great painters.
+I also highly recommend studying the works of great painters.
 Velazquez, Vermeer, Piero della Francesca… Make the great masters your teachers and do as many studies as you can of these their paintings, you will learn a lot!
 When using google arts and culture you can find very high resolution images that are excellent for study!

 Create a consistent painting schedule